-There are currently 346,000 PACT Act related claims pending of which 96,366 are considered backlogged.
-To truly understand this in context, we need to understand that VA defines a case as being backlogged if it has been pending over 125 days.
+To truly understand VBA's pending claims and backlogged claims, we need to understand that VA defines a case as being backlogged if it has been pending over 125 days.
 Also, we need to understand how VBA's workload has changed over the past decade to include the pending claims prior to the pandemic and prior to the PACT Act passing into law.